-Environmental Component/Sub- Component Preliminary Area(s) to be Studied Rationale Atmosphere/Air Quality & GHG + Noise Site and Site-vicinity Air and noise emissions are required to meet provincial requirements at the landfill site boundary or closest sensitive receptors (existing receptors are more than 2.5 km from the existing landfill).
-Geology and Hydrogeology/Groundwater Quality Site Potential effects on groundwater quality have to comply with the MECP Reasonable Use Guideline at the landfill site boundary.
-Surface Water/Surface Water Quality + Surface Water Quantity Site and Site-vicinity Necessary to include the drainage boundaries of the subwatersheds within which the site is located.
-Biology/Aquatic Ecosystems + Terrestrial Ecosystems Site and Site-vicinity Potential effects on biological resources are expected to be limited to 120 m from the Site Study Area that is the regulatory setback distance from wetlands, water courses for Conservation Authorities and for SAR assessments.
-Land Use/Current and Planned Future Land Use Site and Site-vicinity Since there are provincial requirements that govern the potential emissions or discharges from a landfill site, potential effects on land use are expected to be limited to 500 m from the Site Study Area as suggested by Guideline D-4.
+Environmental Component Preliminary Area(s) to be Studied Rationale Atmosphere Site and Site-vicinity Air and noise emissions are required to meet provincial requirements at the landfill site boundary or closest sensitive receptors (which are more than 2.5 km from the existing landfill).
+Site- vicinity To assess haul route noise.
+See discussion under Transportation for a description on the Site-vicinity Study Area for the haul routes.
+Geology and Hydrogeology Site Potential effects on groundwater quality have to comply with the MECP Reasonable Use Guideline at the landfill site boundary.
+Surface Water Site and Site-vicinity Necessary to include the drainage boundaries of the subwatersheds within which the site is located.
+Biology Site and Site-vicinity Potential effects on biological resources are expected to be limited to 120 m from the Site Study Area that is the regulatory setback distance from wetlands, water courses for Conservation Authorities and for SAR assessments.
+Land Use Site and Site-vicinity Since there are provincial requirements that govern the potential emissions or discharges from a landfill site, potential effects on land use are expected to be limited to 500 m from the Site Study Area as suggested by Guideline D-4.

-Environmental Component/Sub- Component Preliminary Area(s) to be Studied Rationale Agriculture/Agriculture Site and Site-vicinity Since there are provincial requirements that govern the potential emissions or discharges from a landfill site, potential effects on agriculture are expected to be limited to 500 m from the Site Study Area as suggested by Guideline D-4.
-Cultural Heritage/Archaeological Resources Site Potential disturbance of archaeological resources will be limited to areas associated with the landfill expansion.
-Culture Heritage/Cultural Heritage Landscapes + Built Heritage Resources Site and Site-vicinity In accordance with the Ministry of Citizenship and Multiculturalism (MCM) requirements for cultural studies, the area of study will extend to the extent of all properties adjacent to the subject property boundary, if resources are identified after completing the screening checklist.
-In this case, to be conservative in the absence of a landfill property boundary, the subject property boundary is being considered the Stelco property boundary.
-Socio-economic/Local Economy + Residents and Community Site, Site-vicinity and Wider To consider the potential effects of the landfill expansion within 500 m of the Site Study Area as suggested by Guideline D-4 and on the broader community.
-Socio-economic/Visual Site-vicinity Off-site vantage points from where the landfill expansion may be visible from as far as 5 km.
-Design and Operations/Engineered Containment +Financial Site This component relates only to activities associated with the landfill expansion itself
+Environmental Component Preliminary Area(s) to be Studied Rationale Agriculture Site and Site-vicinity Since there are provincial requirements that govern the potential emissions or discharges from a landfill site, potential effects on agriculture are expected to be limited to 500 m from the Site Study Area as suggested by Guideline D-4.
+Archaeology Site Potential disturbance of archaeological resources will be limited to areas associated with the landfill expansion.
+Culture Site and Site-vicinity In accordance with the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI) requirements for cultural studies, the area of study will extend to the extent of all properties adjacent to the landfill boundary.
+Socio-economic Site, Site-vicinity and Wider To consider the potential effects of the landfill expansion within 500 m of the Site Study Area as suggested by Guideline D-4 and on the broader community.
+Visual Site-vicinity Off-site vantage points from where the landfill expansion may be visible from as far as 5 km.
+Transportation Site-vicinity To consist of the haul routes associated with the landfill receipt of material from HWF, City of Hamilton to Highway 6, to County Road 55, to County Road 3.
+Design and Operations Site This component relates only to activities associated with the landfill expansion itself